bazi-imran/Python-Instacart-Analysis/README.md

 - Scripts: The Jupyter notebooks containing the coding for the analysis.
 - Analysis: Separated into two subfolders Reports and Visualizations.
 The Reports subfolder contains crosstabs and the Visualizations subfolder contains the visualizations used for developing and explaining insights.
 - Sent to Client: The final report presented in Excel

+## Contact
+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/bazilla-imran-aa5ab0237/)!